Destination Toronto clients share their recent experiences hosting important meetings in Canada’s Downtown.

-What made it easy to put a meeting here was really the support that we received from Business Events Toronto... so we could provide a really great event to our attendees.
+What made it easy to put a meeting here was really the support that we received from Destination Toronto... so we could provide a really great event to our attendees.

 — Gregory J. Fine, FASAE, CAE, Turnaround Management Association